molmicdx/mtb-pipeline/README.md

 2. Activate the virtual environment: `source mtb_amr-env/bin/activate`.

-### Configure the Scons pipeline
+### Configure the SCons pipeline

 1. Configure synthetic variant parameters by editing the values in `configs/variants_settings.conf`.
 These settings will be logged in `logs/variants/` once the pipeline is initiated.
+If running the pipeline on sequenced reads (not synthetically generated variants), please see the section below on *Calling sequenced variants*

 2. Configure other parameters, including variant name, by editing the values in `configs/settings.conf`.

-### Run the Scons pipeline
+### Run the SCons pipeline

 1. Dry run: `scons -n`.